 Case climate and contribution to crypto

-Had he stayed alive, Cazes would have been extradited to the U.S. and faced an extensive conviction judgment as Ulbricht had, cyber-security experts and government watchdog groups have predicted.
-Both Silk Road and AlphaBay were situated on the dark web, an underground network of hidden Internet communities accessible via encrypted software programs and anonymizing routing protocols like Tor and I2P.
+Had he stayed alive, Cazes would have been extradited to the U.S. and faced an extensive conviction judgment as Ulbricht had, cyber-security experts and government watchdog groups have hypothesized.
+Both Silk Road and AlphaBay were situated on the dark web, an underground network of hidden Internet communities accessible only via encrypted software programs and anonymizing routing protocols like Tor and I2P.

 Today, the government’s search for accomplices in both the Silk Road and AlphaBay cases has been actively ongoing, supported by a federal cyber-crime division that coordinates with the Internet Crime Complaint Center to tackle computer crimes.
 In March, the Northern District Court of Georgia arrested Illinois resident Ronald L. Wheeler, also known as “Trappy,” for marketing and promoting AlphaBay.